Co-op Sectors

 Business Sustainability

 Cooperative housing, in particular LECs, is a stable and effective means of low-income housing, proving resilient in the face of economic cycles that often negatively affect real estate investments.
 In comprehensive studies, cooperatives performed equally or better than nonprofit housing, with better overall survival rates.
-Housing cooperatives were also found to have lower operating costs when compared to nonprofit-owned developments, yet also be conservatively managed and well-reserved for future capital needs.
+Housing cooperatives were also found to have lower operating costs when compared to nonprofit-owned developments, yet they were also conservatively managed and well-reserved for future capital needs.

 Community Commitment

 As member-owners work together on issues of common concern, they generate both individual and communal benefits.
-Data shows that LEC residents participate in neighborhood organizations more and live in neighborhoods longer compared with low-income renters.
+Data show that LEC residents participate in neighborhood organizations more and live in neighborhoods longer compared with low-income renters.
 A survey of almost 500 buildings in NYC found higher levels of social capital in the co-ops than in any other form of affordable housing.
 Even within the same geographic neighborhoods, the housing cooperatives in the study were consistently found to have the safest, highest-quality housing, and resident participation in community groups was key to that finding.

 Democratic Governance and Empowerment

-As their democratically-elected representative body, cooperative housing boards of directors have a much greater ability to make and enforce house rules than do tenants associations of renters or even condominium association boards.
-This democratic influence—and, ultimately, collective control over the details of ones living situation— has proved meaningful, especially for low- and moderate-income residents for whom control or even influence over their housing situation is often quite limited.
+As their democratically elected representative body, cooperative housing boards of directors have a much greater ability to make and enforce house rules than do tenants associations of renters or even condominium association boards.
+This democratic influence — and, ultimately, collective control over the details of one’s living situation — has proved meaningful, especially for low- and moderate-income residents for whom control or even influence over their housing situation is often quite limited.

 Equity, Diversity and Inclusion

 Affordable housing co-ops in the U.S. have a long history of providing access to high-quality homeownership for members of all races and ethnicities.
-The 30,000 units of aff ordable housing saved and reorganized as resident-owned cooperatives by the Urban Homestead Assistance Board (UHAB) in New York City, for example, serve almost exclusively Black and Latino households.
+The 30,000 units of affordable housing saved and reorganized as resident-owned cooperatives by the Urban Homestead Assistance Board (UHAB) in New York City, for example, serve almost exclusively Black and Latino households.
 Despite being lower-income households in some of the lowest income neighborhoods in New York City, these cooperative members govern some of the city’s most successful affordable housing projects, providing high-quality, affordable resident-controlled housing for decades.

 Financial Security and Advancement